mitchweaver/bonsai/README.md

 2. **Sandboxing**

-Chroot sandboxes should be *dead simple* to setup simply by copying the statically-linked binaries.
+Chroot sandboxes should be *dead simple* to setup just by copying the statically-linked binaries.

 3. **A Better C Library**